Bicentennial Park (Mexico City): Operations

 On October 12, 2017, during the administration of Enrique Peña Nieto, Secretariat of Environment and Natural Resources (Semarnat) handed over the administration of the park to the Institute of Administration and Appraisals of National Assets (INDAABIN), who in turn handed over operations it to the private company Operator of Entertainment Projects (Operadora de Proyectos de Entretenimiento NLP) on March 1, 2018, for 25 years.
 Semarnat argued that it did not have the budget for the maintenance of the park, but that it would continue to be publicly accessible.

 Neighborhood organizations and groups pointed out that the company has neglected the green areas of the park, since they profit from it to hold massive events and this "violates their right to a healthy environment, health and culture."

 Since the park management changed, access to the parking lot has a charge, some bathrooms are no longer open, the International Youth Book Fair is no longer held, the museum does not offer exhibitions, and the water treatment plant does not work.
 Likewise, it has been pointed out that the axolotls that had been introduced to the chinampa died.

+Incidents

+On July 21, 2023, Alberto Clavijo died after stepping on an unmarked false ceiling and falling two stories while photographing an RBD concert.

+On April 5, 2025, two photographers died when a scissor lift collapsed due to strong winds in the park.
+The lifts had mesh tarps installed, which caused wind uplift, and these were placed after a civil protection inspection to mark reference points during the AXE Ceremonia festival.
+The collapse occurred around 5 p.m., but the festival was not suspended until later that evening, after several musical performances.
+The concert the following day was canceled.